garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/chart.js/CONTRIBUTING.md

 Guidlines:

- - Please create an Request first:
+ - Please create an ScheduleEvent first:
    - For bugs, we can discuss the fixing approach
    - For enhancements, we can discuss if it is within the project scope and avoid duplicate effort
  - Please make changes to the files in [`/src`](https://github.com/nnnick/Chart.js/tree/master/src), not `Chart.js` or `Chart.min.js` in the repo root directory, this avoids merge conflicts